Bernie-2016/SignupApp/README.md

 3. `grunt`

-3. Follow [step 5](https://developer.chrome.com/apps/first_app#five) on this page to open it in Chrome.
+4. Follow [step 5](https://developer.chrome.com/apps/first_app#five) on this page to open it in Chrome.

+## Development

+Run `grunt watch` to recompile the app whenever a coffee or scss file changes.